CP1401/Practicals/prac_01/README.md

 If you are using a JCU computer, not your own, please **copy your work** (the whole project directory) onto your portable/cloud storage so you can access it again in the future.
 _Keep every file you ever write in this subject._

-## Submit
-Now **submit your work to LearnJCU**.
+# Deliverables
+This section summarises the expectations for marking in this practical.
 For the first week, we're flexible with how you record your work.
 Ideally, upload your answers in a text file called `questions.txt`.
-But for this week only, we'll accept anything that works for you: photos of hand written work on paper, Word documents, text files... whatever you did.
+But for this week only, we'll accept anything that works for you: photos of hand-written work on paper, Word documents, text files... whatever you did.

+`questions.txt` (or similar) with:

+- Logic Exercise
+- Algorithms (IPO, Decision, Repetition)
+- Problem Decomposition (3 problems, each with word types and algorithms)

+Now **submit your work to LearnJCU** (click on the practical link inside the relevant weekly folder).